 If you don't feel comfortable building your own, we have a subscriber list for our kickstarter campaign.
-Register there and we will let you know, when you can buy a already mounted version.
+Register there and we will let you know when you can buy an already mounted version.

 Please help others installing the Grassberry High, we have the philosophy to reward people who help others.
 So in future, this is the option for you to run it without costs and for us to keep on developing*.
 So use the comment box below or the support reddit to ask questions.
 We will answer all questions usually within 48h, please bear with us, the project is currently in BETA!